 11. The benefits of improving the power sector are manifold.
 Improved power supply and reliability contributes to improved social services, as hospitals, schools and other social utilities are often hardest hit by inadequate power supply, load shedding, and poor power quality.
 For economic growth, power sector development could support greater farm mechanization leading to greater agricultural yields, and could benefit the commercial and industrial sectors by promoting access to markets, skills training, entrepreneurship, and an increase in employment opportunities.
 All these factors have a positive impact (indirect) on poverty reduction.
 As per the social assessment, around 90% of the households are electrified; however, the reliability of power supply is a matter of concern since most of the households get an average of 4 hours of electricity supply in a day.
 Distribution augmentation and strengthening will help in providing more reliable power.
-Additionally, the distribution subproject will provide approximately 80, 000 new connections where these households will be newly electrified in east region, central region, west region, mid west and far west region.
+Distribution subproject will provide approximately 80, 000 new connections where these households will be newly electrified in east region, central region, west region, mid west and far west region.
 Therefore, DPs/APs are actually going to be sharing benefits from the Project, by improved affordable access to power for almost all DPs.
-However, benefits of transmission project is quite general as these are grid based and the does not target any specific households.
-Tranmsission components have indirect impact as far as relibality of power supply is concerned.